 This was the first volume in a series of three, by Donner Rails.
 They are now sold by BA Productions.
 This show was 3 years in the making.
+A single DVD.

 The DVD has a chapter menu.
-Out Takes and Previews are also listed on the main menu.
+Outtakes and Previews are also listed on the main menu.
 The three chapters are: Historical, Operations and Night of the Flanger.

 Another unique presentation from Brendan Compton.
 His train videos are in a modern style of his own.
-The people on the show, are like narrators.
+The people on the show, are the narrators.
 They share their own experiences.
 These friendly folks, give us links to the history of the line, and how things evolved there.
 Often, they are smoothly segued from one to another in a seamless fashion.
 Some relaxing musical backgrounds are perfectly inserted in the show.

 An in depth look at the snow removal process is key.
 Rides in the locomotive and flanger give us some wonderful viewpoints to share in the experience of snow service.
 Spreaders, Rotary Snowplows and Caterpillar bulldozers are seen.
 As advanced as snow removal has become over decades of developments, there is still some manual labor involved.
 We will climb down, in the middle of the night, to hand shovel snow at turnouts.

 Not lacking for an experienced group of snow service specialists, some stories are shared.
 Of particular interest is veteran engineer Bill Toland.
 His hire date was in 1974.
 Besides being able to view him at the locomotive controls, he will offer much information and some great stories as well.
 Listening to him speak in the locomotive.. he is the heartbeat of the show.
 A knowledgeable Snow Service Engineer…. no doubt about it.